 |Eligible for trading fee rebates||Not eligible for trading fee rebates|

 A maker fee is a cost applied to an order that is executed on a trading platform for placing orders which adds liquidity to the exchange.
 This involves placing an order on the market for another trader to execute.
 This is known as adding liquidity to the market.
 By placing the order for another person to execute, the trader is adding liquidity to the order book and will be charged a maker fee when the order is executed by another trader.

 A maker order works by placing a "pending sell order" that is higher in price than the highest buy order on the platform, or the trader would need to place a "buy order" that is lower in price than the lowest sell order on the exchange.
 By placing an instruction to sell at a higher price in the market, the pending order contributes to the liquidity in the order book and will be charged the maker fee.

 For example, if BTC/USDT is currently trading at USD $50,000, the trader will need to place a limit order to sell Bitcoin into USD above USD $50,000.
 If the order is not filled at the current price or matches any orders, this is by definition adding liquidity to the order book.

-On most exchanges, the maker fees are slightly lower than a taker fee to encourage traders on the platform to add liquidity and market depth.
+On most exchanges, the maker fees are slightly lower than the taker fee to encourage traders on the platform to add liquidity and market depth.
 Liquidity on the trading platform means that there is market interest based on the number of active traders and the general trading volume.
 Higher liquidity in the order books can offer lower spreads between the bid and ask price and allow traders to execute positions with minimum crypto slippage which is ideal for individuals that trade large position sizes.
 For more information, read this guide that explains what spreads are in crypto.